Major banks are some of the largest and wealthiest institutions in the U.S. But is major banks a good career path?

 What are the major banks in the U.S.?

-The largest banks in the United States are:
+The largest banks (with an approximate market cap) in the United States are:

 - JPMorgan Chase, with a market capitalization of $488.47 billion and total assets of $3.31 trillion.